 A few years ago, when I was active in the field of knowledge management, a friend of mine turned me on to the book Diffusion of Innovations by Everett Rogers.
 It’s not generally known as a business book, but as a sociology and communications textbook.
 You may, however, be familiar with some of the concepts within it...

-Learn Why Every Entrepreneur Should Have a Business Mentor
+Why Every Entrepreneur Should Have a Business Mentor

 Your friends and family, the online gurus, publications, and even casual acquaintances can provide you with a steady flow of information regarding news, industry developments, and opportunities.
 Industry analysts, consultants, employees, and good networking contacts can share their expert knowledge with you regarding particular situations and needs you may encounter.
 However, only a business mentor can truly share wisdom with you on an ongoing basis...